Mount Kirkpatrick: Fossil site

 Mount Kirkpatrick holds one of the most important fossil sites in Antarctica, the Hanson Formation.
 Because Antarctica used to be warmer and supported dense conifer and cycad forest, and because all the continents were fused into a giant supercontinent called Pangaea, many ancient Antarctic wildlife share relatives elsewhere in the world.
-Among these creatures are tritylodonts, herbivorous mammal-like reptiles that are prevalent elsewhere at the time.
-A crow-sized pterosaur has been identified.
-In addition to these finds, numerous dinosaur remains have been uncovered.
-Fossils of dinosaurs resembling Plateosaurus, Coelophysis, and Dilophosaurus were excavated.
-Mount Kirkpatrick holds the first dinosaur scientifically named on the continent: the large predatory Cryolophosaurus.
-In 2004, scientists have even found partial remains of a large sauropod plant-eating dinosaur.

-Glacialisaurus hammeri, an herbivorous dinosaur thought to be around 25 ft long and weighing perhaps 4-6 tons, was also identified from fossils on Mount Kirkpatrick in 2007, the only known site of Glacialisaurus hammeri.
+Mount Kirkpatrick holds the first non-avian dinosaur scientifically named on the continent, the large theropod Cryolophosaurus named by paleontologists William R. Hammer and William J. Hickerson in 1994.
+The other genus of non-avian dinosaur from this locality is the early sauropodomorph Glacialisaurus named by Nathan Smith and Diego Pol in 2007.
+Indeterminate fossils of the herbivorous tritylodont synapsid and dimorphodontid pterosaur have also been identified.